-- With a wide variety of Service-Learning experiences under their belt, eleventh graders are prepared to select the area of focus for their Final Form Service-Learning Project.
-This project begins junior year, with the Final Form Thesis.
-Eleventh graders apply the academic skills and the knowledge that they have learned at Salem Academy to research and write a thesis paper that identifies a problem in their community, the underlying causes of that problem, potential solutions, and their proposed action.
-They write the thesis during the first half of the school year.
-In the third quarter of the year, they create their service plan to carry out of the course of the next year. - Seniors in Final Form follow up their research and planning in grade eleven by carrying out their action plan and providing service to the community.
-Through their action plan, Final Form students serve a total of 30 hours of service, across the three types of service: direct, indirect, and advocacy.
-Students must demonstrate leadership through their service hours, which are logged with their faculty director and documented.
+In 11th and 12th grade, Final Formers participate in a culminating Service-Learning experience.
+Beginning in eleventh grade, students select an area of focus for their Final Form Service-Learning Project after participating in several investigatory activities.
+Eleventh graders apply the academic skills and knowledge that they have learned at Salem Academy to research and write a thesis paper that identifies; a problem in their community, the underlying causes of that problem, potential solutions, and their proposed action.
+Throughout the course of the year students build upon their research to prepare an annotated bibliography, proposal paper, and implementation plan, and present the latter two assignments to staff members for review.

+Following their research and planning from eleventh grade, twelfth graders begin to implement their action plan to provide service to the community.
+Students must demonstrate leadership through their service hours, which are documented with their faculty advisor.
 At the end of their project, students will share their work with our community.
 This is the culminating product of the two-year service learning process.
-This presentation is a reflection of the research, planning and action taken and is filled with artifacts of the student's work.
+This presentation is a reflection of the two-years process on research, planning and action taken and is filled with artifacts of the student's work.

-8. Academic Day (Has been modified for Reopening Plans)
+8. Academic Day

-The school day starts at 8:30 a.m. to accommodate adolescents' need for additional hours of sleep, and lasts until 4:00 p.m.
+The school day starts at 8:30 a.m. to accommodate adolescents' need for additional hours of sleep, and lasts until 3:45 p.m.
 Salem Academy's school day is longer than the traditional school day in order to allow for increased academic time for students.
 Salem Academy has a six-period day that begins with Connections block (described below) and includes a lunch break.
 First and Second Forms also have a recess break.
 Students take an elective, called Choice Block (described below) that meets during one of the six periods of the day.
-On Fridays, academic core classes are shortened and the school day ends at 2 p.m.
+On Fridays, academic core classes are shortened and the school day ends at 1:45 p.m.
 Once a week (Lower School students) or once every two weeks (Upper School Students), all students attend Community Meeting where they come together with their peers and staff for recognitions, discussions, announcements, and presentations.

-Salem Academy Daily Schedule 2020-2021
+Salem Academy Daily Schedule 2022-2023